Summary of Significant Accounting Policies

 Impairment testing for Goodwill and Long-Lived Assets

-The Company reviews the recoverability of the carrying value of long-lived assets (including intangible assets with finite lives) for impairment annually as of the first day of the fourth quarter, or more frequently if indicators of potential impairment exist.
-Should indicators of impairment exist, the carrying values of the assets are evaluated in relation to the operating performance and future undiscounted cash flows of the underlying business.
-The net book value of an asset is adjusted to fair value if its expected future undiscounted cash flow is less than its book value.
-There were no long-lived asset impairments in 2017, 2016 or 2015.
+The Company reviews the recoverability of the carrying value of long-lived assets (including its intangible assets, all of which have finite lives) of an asset or asset group for impairment annually as of the end of the fiscal year, or more frequently if indicators of potential impairment exist.
+Should indicators of impairment exist, the carrying values of the assets are evaluated in relation to the operating performance and future undiscounted cash flows of an asset or asset group.
+The net book value of the long lived asset is adjusted to fair value if its expected future undiscounted cash flow is less than its book value.
+There were no long-lived asset impairments in 2022, 2021 or 2020.

 Comprehensive income (loss)

 Comprehensive income (loss) consists of the Company’s consolidated net income (loss) and foreign currency translation adjustments.
-Foreign currency translation adjustments included in comprehensive income (loss) were not tax effected as investments in international affiliates are deemed to be permanent.
+Foreign currency translation adjustments included in comprehensive income (loss) were not tax effected as the Company has a full valuation allowance at July 31, 2022, 2021, and 2020.
 Accumulated other comprehensive income is a separate component of stockholders’ equity and consists of the cumulative foreign currency translation adjustments.

 Shipping and Handling Costs